Naveen-Sereddy/portfolio/README.md

 unreachable the portrait simply keeps its static glow.
 To make the site 100% offline/self-contained, download `tsparticles.slim.bundle.min.js` into `assets/` and point the script tag in `index.html` at it.

 Built with Tailwind.
-Designed & built by Naveen Madhav.
+Designed & built by Naveen Sereddy.